milesharris/rogue-like/IMPLEMENTATION.md

 #### `grid_replace`:
 ```
-if either string in parameters are NULL or if given index is less than 0
+if either string in parameters are NULL or if given index is out of bounds
   return false
 set the character at the given position in the given grid's active map to the given character
 return true